gaimplan/aura/README.md

 *   **🧠 AI & Knowledge Discovery:** Integrated local AI-powered chat with notes.
 *   **🗂️ Tabs & Split View:** Open and edit multiple notes at once.
 Organize your workspace with a powerful tab system and resizable split panes.
 *   **🖼️ Seamless Image Integration:** Simply paste images from your clipboard directly into your notes.
 Aura handles the rest.
+*   **🌟 Highlights Summarization:** Instantly extract and summarize all highlighted text from your notes with one click.
+Use highlights as key 'context' in AI chat with notes.
+*   **📤 Export to Multiple Formats:** Export your notes to PDF, HTML, or Word documents with perfect formatting preservation.
 *   **🌐 Cross-Platform:** Available for Windows, macOS, and Linux.

 ## 🚀 Getting Started (Beta)